-- 13.1 The Chief Executive Officer shall invite nominations for the Office of Mayor and confirm that all nominees are willing to stand. - 13.1.1 Nominations do not require a seconder. - Where there is only one nomination, the Councillor nominated shall be declared elected as Mayor. - Where there is more than one Councillor nominated (candidates) for the Officer of Mayor, the following process is to be followed: - in the order of their nomination, those candidates may each address the Council Meeting for up to five minutes (with no extensions permitted) on their candidacy; and - 13.3.2 a vote will then be called by the Chief Executive Officer, where an Absolute Majority must be achieved to declare a candidate elected as Mayor. - 13.4 The voting process is outlined below; - 13.4.1 all Councillors present at the Council Meeting shall be entitled to vote for one of the candidates. - 13.4.2 a candidate receiving an Absolute Majority of votes is declared elected as Mayor; or - 13.4.3 in the event no candidate receives an Absolute Majority of votes, the candidate with the fewest number of votes is eliminated: - where two or more of the candidate has the same fewest number of votes, one candidate is to be eliminated by lot (see rule 14); - 13.4.5 Councillors present at the Council Meeting shall then be entitled to vote for one of the remaining candidates; - 13.4.6 where one of the remaining candidates receives an Absolute Majority of votes, they shall be declared elected as Mayor; - 13.4.7 where none of the remaining candidates receives an Absolute Majority of votes, the process as described in rule 13.4.3 is repeated; - 13.4.8 voting for the remaining candidates shall be repeated in this way until one of the candidates receives an Absolute Majority of votes; and - 13.4.8.1 if the final two candidates have an equal number of votes, the vote is repeated until either one of the candidates has received an Absolute Majority of votes; or - 13.4.8.2 where one or more Councillors were an apology, the Council Meeting may be suspended by the Chief Executive Officer and reconvened at a time when all Councillors are available to attend the Council Meeting.
+- 13.1 The Chief Executive Officer shall invite nominations for the Office of Mayor and confirm that all nominees are willing to stand. - 13.1.1 Nominations do not require a seconder. - Where there is only one nomination, the Councillor nominated shall be declared elected as Mayor. - 13.3 Where there is more than one Councillor nominated (candidates) for the Office of Mayor, the following process is to be followed: - 13.3.1 in the order of their nomination, those candidates may each address the Council Meeting for up to five minutes (with no extensions permitted) on their candidacy; and - 13.3.2 a vote will then be called by the Chief Executive Officer, where an Absolute Majority must be achieved to declare a candidate elected as Mayor; - 13.4 Subject to clause 13.2, the voting process is outlined below; - 13.4.1 all Councillors present at the Council Meeting shall be entitled to vote for one of the candidates. - 13.4.2 If there is more than one (1) nomination, the Councillors in attendance at the meeting must vote for one of the candidates; - 13.4.3 The candidate receiving an Absolute Majority of votes is declared elected as Mayor; or - in the event no candidate receives an Absolute Majority of votes, the candidate with the fewest number of votes is eliminated; - 13.4.5 where two or more of the candidates have the same fewest number of votes, one candidate is to be eliminated by lot (see rule 14); - 13.4.6 Councillors present at the Council Meeting shall then be entitled to vote for one of the remaining candidates; - 13.4.7 where one of the remaining candidates receives an Absolute Majority of votes, they shall be declared elected as Mayor; - 13.4.8 where none of the remaining candidates receives an Absolute Majority of votes, the process as described in rule 13.4.4 is repeated; - voting for the remaining candidates shall be repeated in this way until one of the candidates receives an Absolute Majority of votes; - 13.4.9.1 if the final two candidates have an equal number of votes, the vote is repeated until either one of the candidates has received an Absolute Majority of votes; or

+13.4.9.2 where one or more Councillors were an apology, the Council Meeting may be suspended by the Chief Executive Officer and reconvened at a time when all Councillors are available to attend the Council Meeting.